TSgthb/SQL_Projects/Exploring Data from Music Application/README.md

 INCLUDE (likes, views, comments, official_video, licensed, stream);
 ```

-Below are the before and after index implementation query execution statistics for 23** as an example:
+Below are the before and after index implementation query execution statistics for **question 23** as an example:

 - Before index implementation: